 —Eden Medina, Associate Professor of Informatics and Computing, Indiana University, Bloomington; author of Cybernetic Revolutionaries: Technology and Politics in Allende’s Chile

-- April 19 (time TBA): Lecture at Data & Society, in NYC (talk will be available online)
+- April 19, 2017: Lecture at Data & Society, in NYC (talk was recorded and is available online here).

-- May 4 (time TBA): Public Lecture at Stanford University, Palo Alto, CA
+- May 4, 2017: Public Lecture at Stanford University, Palo Alto, CA

 (registration is sold out for this event, but talks will be recorded and put on the Museum’s YouTube Channel.